Crawl Space Encapsulation

 Do I need a service plan?

-Once you have encapsulated your crawl space and installed a dehumidifier, we recommend servicing the dehumidifier every 6 to 9 months.
+Once you have encapsulated your crawl space and installed a dehumidifier, we recommend servicing the dehumidifier every 6 months.
 You can either do that yourself, or have us do it.

 In Depth Research Publications